 You should plan to sell before you buy.
 This way you will not find yourself at a disadvantage at the negotiating table, feeling pressured to accept an offer that is below-market value because you have to meet a purchase deadline.
 If you've already sold your home, you can buy your next one with no strings attached.
 If you do get a tempting offer on your home but haven't made significant headway on finding your next home, you might want to put in a contingency clause in the sale contract which gives you a reasonable time to find a home to buy.

 If the market is slow and you find your home is not selling as quickly as you anticipated, another option could be renting your home and putting it up on the market later - particularly if you are selling a smaller, starter home.
 You'll have to investigate the tax rules if you choose this latter option.
 Better still, find a way to eliminate this situation altogether by getting your agent to guarantee the sale of your present home.
 Making sure that you hire the right real estate professional here is critical

 4. Failing to get a preapproved mortgage

 Your biggest dilemma when buying and selling is deciding which to do first.
-As stated above, it is recommended that you to sell first.
-However there are ways to eliminate this dilemma altogether.
+As stated above, it is recommended that you sell first.
+However, there are ways to eliminate this dilemma altogether.
 Some agents offer a Guaranteed Sale “Trade-Up” Program that actually takes the problem away from you entirely by guaranteeing the sale of your present home before you sell.
-Here at The Smith Team at Your Home Sold Guaranteed Realty we offer a variety of solutions for this including our Cash Offer for Your Home Program, The Knock Home Swap Program, and our Guaranteed sale Program to ensure that this part of the process is guaranteed to work out for you!
+Here at The Smith Team at Your Home Sold Guaranteed Realty, we offer a variety of solutions for this including our Cash Offer for Your Home Program, The Knock Home Swap Program, and our Guaranteed Sale Program to ensure that this part of the process is guaranteed to work out for you!